 Mrs. Hayes with the LINCS 5th Grade performing at WI State Music Conference in Madison.

 Why Whitewater?
 Whitewater is the perfect place to raise a family - a small town feel where people care about you with a multicultural population.
 My family can walk and bike everywhere!
 The cultural opportunities provided by the university allow our family to enjoy great affordable concerts and shows without leaving town!
 And did I mention that the schools are great?
-My daughter is a Lincoln LINCS graduate!
+My daughter is a Lincoln graduate!

-What about Mrs. Hayes?
-I LOVE teaching music to children and I work to stretch myself as a teacher everyday!
-This spring I was nominated to be trained as a Kennedy Center Arts Integration Teaching Artist and attended training this summer.
-Lincoln is a Kennedy Center Arts integration school.
-Two summers ago I had the educational trip of a lifetime - I studied drumming and dance in Ghana for 3 weeks!
-It is exciting to pass on this beautiful culture to our LINCS students.
-I am the past-chair of the National Council for General Music Education and was on the writing team for the National Common Core Music Standards published 2015.
+I am active in my profession.
+I've served as the past-chair of the National Council for General Music Education, was on the writing team for the National Common Core Music Standards published 2015 and the Wisconsin WMEA Music Standards for 2017.
 I have been honored as the recipient of the 2016 "Excellence in Music Education Award" from the Madison Symphony Orchestra, the 2014 "Creative Sparks in Music Education Award" from the Wisconsin Music Educators Association and the 2007 "Wisconsin Teacher of the Year" sponsored by Wal-Mart and Phi Delta Kappa International.
 Lincoln received $11,000 in grant money for this award.
-In 2008 I also received a Kohl Teacher Fellowship for $1,000 which I used in 2009 for an educational trip to Mexico where I learned more about the music, culture and history of many of our LINCS families.
+In 2008 I also received a Kohl Teacher Fellowship for $1,000 which I used in 2009 for an educational class trip to Mexico.
+I have 3 certifications in Feierabend Music Methodology for whole child musical training, in early childhood and beyond.

 My educational background includes a Bachelor of Music Education degree from Central Michigan University and a Master of Music degree from Northwestern University.
-I am a past-president of the Wisconsin Music Educators Association and served on the writing committees for the Wisconsin State Music Curriculum and State Music Standards.
-This is my 21st year at LINCS, where I love working with amazing children everyday!
+I am a past-president of the Wisconsin Music Educators Association.
+I serve on the Whitewater Arts Alliance Board, the UW-Whitewater Education Advisory Board and the Young Auditorium Arts Advocacy Board.